exercism/v3/languages/java/exercises/concept/arrays/.docs/hints.md

 ## 2. Check how many birds visited today

 - Remember that the counts are ordered by day from oldest to most recent, with the last element representing today.
-- Accessing the last element can be done either by using its (fixed) index (remember to start counting from zero) or by calculating its index using the [array's size][array-length].
+- Accessing the last element can be done either by using its (fixed) index (remember to start counting from zero) or by calculating its index using the array's size.

 ## 3. Increment today's count